Last update: 10.01.2018

 The point is, CyberGhost’s encryption is beyond unassailable and no crowbar will help brute force it.
 The number of 256-bit key combinations is only a few orders of magnitude lower than the total number of fundamental particles in the observable universe.
 Allegedly.

-CyberGhost’s issues lie elsewhere.
-As we’ve alluded to in the introduction, there are leaking concerns to address.
+While researching for this CyberGhost review, we found that the tool’s issues lie elsewhere.
+As recently as a few months ago, the VPN had some leaking concerns to address.
 Users should take notice of several types of leaks when discussing VPNs.
-The most important of these can be divided into two categories: DNS leaks and IP leaks.
+The most important of these are currently DNS leaks and WebRTC leaks.

 To say nothing about their causes, DNS leaks happen when your browser uses your local DNS server to translate domain names into IP addresses.
 When this occurs, your computer essentially tells your ISP what sites you’re browsing.
-At that point you might as well throw all that encryption out the window, because all it does is slow your connection down.
+At that point, you might as well throw all that encryption out the window because all it does is it slows your connection down.

-Recently, comparitech.com published an article detailing results from their extensive leak tests on some of the top names in the VPN market.
-The results should be very concerning for CyberGhost users: comparitech.com discovered persistent vanilla DNS and WebRTC leaks with the CyberGhost Windows client.
+Late last year, comparitech.com published an article detailing results from their extensive leak tests on some of the top names in the VPN market.
+The results should have been very concerning for CyberGhost users: comparitech.com discovered persistent vanilla DNS and WebRTC leaks with the CyberGhost Windows client.

-Frankly, it’s quite shocking to find that a consensus top 3 VPN is this vulnerable.
-Even if this situation doesn’t continue (which we’re sure it won’t), that’s a big blow to CyberGhost’s reputation.
-After all, online privacy is an industry of trust.
+Since then, these issues seem to have been solved (at least we couldn’t find any when writing our CyberGhost review), but it’s still quite shocking to find that a consensus top VPN can be this vulnerable.
+It’s certainly a big blow to their reputation – after all, online privacy is an industry of trust.
 Many will think twice next time they hear CyberGhost boast about some super-safe measure they’re implementing.